 Let’s begin this Kerala backwaters guide by understanding what makes this region so unique

 The picturesque backwaters of Kerala run parallel to the coast of the Arabian Sea and at some places, the freshwater of the rivers mingle with the saline sea tides.
-At Vembanad Kayal in Kumarakom, artificial boundary prevents the lake freshwater from getting mixed with the salt water of the sea and this water is used for irrigation purposes.
+At Vembanad Kayal in Kumarakom, an artificial boundary prevents the lake freshwater from getting mixed with the saltwater of the sea, and this water is used for irrigation purposes.
 This is important since the backwaters are home to a huge agrarian population, and nourishes Kerala’s abundance of rice fields.
 Many different animals, reptiles, fishes, and amphibians call it home and these include frogs, crabs, mudskippers, turtles, and otters.
 Many birds can also be found here and the darters, cormorants, kingfishers, and snake birds are the most common ones. along with water birds such as darters, terns, cormorants, and kingfishers.
 Palm trees, frangipani, and pandanus shrubs line the banks of the channels creating the famous lush, verdant look of Kerala.

 Kerala backwaters guide to the most beautiful spots

 Irrespective of whether you love comfort and liveliness, or wish to go off the well-trodden path, Kerala backwaters destinations has something for every travel style.
 Presenting a Kerala backwaters guide to some of the most beautiful places in the region.